Wheatland County - 4-H & Youth Development

 Cloverbuds is for children 5 through 8 years old.
 Cloverbuds don't compete in 4-H events, but can learn and grow through hands-on learning during monthly meetings.

-Lucky Leprechauns 4-H Club is for youth 9 years old and through elementary school age.
-Lucky Leprechauns meet monthly throughout the school year, typically after school in the Hillcrest Elementary Library.
+Lucky Leprechauns 4-H Club is for youth 9 years old through 6th grade.
+Lucky Leprechauns meet monthly throughout the school year.

-Silver Sage 4-H Club is for youth in junior high school through 18 years old.
+Silver Sage 4-H Club is for youth in junior high and high school youth.
 Silver Sage members can be involved not only in local events, but state and national events as well.

 Riflemen 4-H Club is for members enrolled in air rifle shooting sports and are at least 9 years old.
 Riflemen meet Tuesdays at 6:30 at the Fire Hall October - March.
 Leon Hammond is currently our Riflemen 4-H club leader.